Miedo y duda

 In modern times we’ve taken one of the sacred foods of the people who co-created it and turned it into vast industrial monocultures sprayed with chemicals and fertilizers and processed to feed the industrial machine of diet sodas and cheap hamburgers.
 And we subsidize it with our tax money.
 So when NAFTA went into effect, the US could sell our cheap, subsidized corn to Mexico cheaper than Mexican farmers could, which drove them out of business and send them scrambling north, like moths to the flame, into the belly of the beast that destroyed their communities.

 And in the succubus sponge of capitalism, the rich slurp up all the wealth and the ground is drying out on the bottom.
 So poor people are turning against each other, blaming Mexicans for taking our jobs, telling immigrants to get out.
 It sucks that there aren’t more Latino farmers in our area.
-It sucks that I am able to own my own farm while most farmhands and migrant farmworkers are Latinos.
+It sucks that I am able to own my own farm, if not the land I farm on, while most farmhands and migrant farmworkers are Latinos.

 So you want to grow the corn, White Girl?
 You want to sell it to a white-owned taquería?
 Yes, because they’re willing to pay farmers a living wage to grow food.
 Because they want local farmers to exist and they want to eat and serve what can be grown here.
 Is that a privilege?
 Yes.
 Is it also true that people expect food to be cheap?
 Yes.
 Even moreso that ethnic food should be cheap?
 Yes.
 I remember reading this great article by a Vietnamese chef who was complaining that she wanted to have an upscale Vietnamese restaurant but folks complained that it was “too expensive for Vietnamese food.”
 It is fucked up that white folks can open Mexican restaurants with fancy Mescal bars and get away with charging a price for a meal that allows them to actually afford to pay local farmers to grow food on a smaller, more sustainable scale while forces of segregation make that less plausible for a Latino restaurateur, not to mention that that model doesn’t speak to everyone.